dmitryweiner/mini-chat-server/README.md

   `npm run lint`

 ## API reference

+### How to authenicate
+Send POST /auth {nickname, password}
+Cookie token=TOKEN will be set.
+It is httpOnly cookie.
+All routes except POST /auth should be used with cookie token=TOKEN

 |          	| GET                                                                                                                                            	| POST           	| PUT          	| DELETE         	|
 |----------	|------------------------------------------------------------------------------------------------------------------------------------------------	|----------------	|--------------	|----------------	|
 | /auth    	| check auth                                                                                                                                     	| login          	| renew token? 	| logout         	|